Spring 1 2024 classes start on January 15, 2024

 LSU’s online Master of Science in Leadership & Human Resource Development enables students to become skilled, versatile organizational development professionals.
 Delivered by one of the country’s leading human resources master’s programs, the MS is designed for people who want to advance their HR career, lead change, and develop people and organizations.
 Our graduates are successful Organizational Development specialists, Chief Learning Officers, Human Resource Directors, Human Resource Development consultants, HR Specialists, and Training Directors.
 They work in the health sector, education, manufacturing and business, IT, community development and non-profit organizations, international development, and hospitality and tourism.

-With 36 credit hours that can be completed in as little as 12 months, LSU’s MS in Leadership & Human Resource Development is ideal for aspiring or current human resources professionals who want to advance their careers or transition into rewarding positions in human resource development.
+With 36 credit hours that can be completed in as little as 12 months, LSU’s Master in Leadership & Human Resource Development is ideal for aspiring or current human resources professionals who want to advance their careers or transition into rewarding positions in human resource development.
 The program is taught by an award-winning faculty comprising educators who are among the best in their fields, ensuring that students receive the highest-quality education possible.

 Students can complete the program’s required 36 credit hours in 12 months.